How do you know if your dog has been bitten by a tick?

 There are plenty of products on the market in the form of tablets, collars and spot-ons, which target ticks.

 Some tick products are active in the bloodstream, and ticks have to bite and feed on your pet before the tick is killed.

-Seresto flea and tick control collar is able to repel and kill ticks, helping to reduce the risk of vector-borne disease.
-The collar also kills fleas, providing up to eight months of flea and tick protection in a single application.
+Seresto flea and tick collar is able to repel and kill ticks, helping to reduce the risk of vector-borne disease.
+The collar also kills fleas, providing 7 - 8 months of flea and tick protection in a single application.